 How did you liven up the monochromatic look?

 Texture.
 That’s my big thing.
-For instance, in the master bedroom I chose a Tai Ping custom carpet that is carefully custom-cut for the odd shape of the room.
+For instance, in the master bedroom, I chose a Tai Ping custom carpet that is carefully custom-cut for the odd shape of the room.
 It’s a gorgeous, wool-and-silk blend in slate blue with a soft sheen.
 It’s subtle but eye-catching.

 Talk about the furniture arrangement in the living room.

 When I worked for [architect] Hugh Newell Jacobsen, I learned how to create formal seating arrangements, where sofas line up perfectly to give everyone the same distance to the coffee table.
-In this case, I lined the sofas up with a solid-walnut coffee table where one table can be pushed underneath the other or both can be pulled out.
+In this case, I lined up the sofas with a solid-walnut coffee table where one table can be pushed underneath the other or both can be pulled out.
 The concept was to be a little flexible but still adhere to the rules.

 Advice for clients getting started?